 Tips for Making the Most of MBA Fairs

-In addition to the meet-and-greets with admissions officials, candidates can also attend free seminars covering myriad MBA issues and participate in master classes, taught by leading professors, which simulate the b-school classroom experience right there at the fair.
+A typical MBA fair offers much more than meet-and-greets with admissions officials.
+Candidates can also attend seminars covering myriad MBA issues and participate in master classes taught by leading professors, which simulate the b-school classroom experience right there at the fair.

 Applicants should approach an MBA fair with an open mind, ask good questions, and leave a positive impression on admissions officers.
 That means no flip-flops, please!
-The most egregious fair faux pas is asking for information that can be found after a cursory glance at the program’s website, such as class size, deadlines, or average test scores.
+The most egregious MBA fair faux pas is asking for information that can be found after a cursory glance at the program’s website.
+That means avoiding asking mundane questions about class size, deadlines, or average test scores.

-Instead, consider focusing on areas that are specific to your application—your work experience and post-MBA goals, or any potential red flags such as a layoff or low GPA—in order to gauge how they might view your application package.
+Instead, consider focusing on areas that are specific to your application—your work experience and post-MBA goals, or any potential red flags such as a layoff or low GPA—to gauge how they might view your application package.

-If alumni are present, use the opportunity to learn from those who have already gone through the b-school trenches by asking for feedback on course workload, extracurriculars, housing, campus facilities, network strength, and how (if?) they achieved that elusive work/life balance.
+If alums are present, use the opportunity to learn from those who have already gone through the b-school trenches.
+You might ask for feedback on course workload, extracurriculars, housing, campus facilities, network strength, and how (if?) they achieved that elusive work/life balance.

-While a campus visit is the ideal way to gauge a school’s culture and fit, that’s not always possible—especially prior to applying.
-You can and should take advantage of these events by chatting with representatives about aspects such as student life, the faculty’s teaching style, and expectation of students, the types of careers alumni pursue post-graduation, and so on.
-Candidates should also find out what resources the school provides—e.g. alumni networks, corporate contacts—to assist during their job search.
+A campus visit is an ideal way to gauge a school’s culture and fit.
+But that’s not always possible, especially prior to applying.
+You should take advantage of these events by chatting with representatives about aspects such as student life, the faculty’s teaching style and expectations of students, the types of careers alumni pursue post-graduation, and so on.
+Candidates should also learn about the school’s resources—e.g., alumni networks and corporate contacts—to assist during their job search.

 With deadlines around the corner, you may be interested in the world-famous SBC Flight Test.
 Once a full set of application materials for your initial school have been drafted, but not finalized, the application will be sent to a former admissions committee member for a one-time review, adcomm style.
 You’ll have the benefit of a true admissions committee review while still having the ability to tinker and change.
 You will receive written feedback within two business days after submitting.